C22-PS165-Heal-Go/HnG-Backend/README.md

 - Don't forget to setup any required environment for PostgreSql
 - You can use Dockerfile and docker-compose here
+- Run `docker network create api-net` to create the network
-- Run `docker-compose -f ./docker-compose.prod.yml up -d` to start using default config
+- Run `docker-compose -f ./docker-compose-prod.yml up -d` to start using default config
 - Setup a reverse proxy for default port 5000

 ### Anything else